Parametric Instabilities of Correlated Quantum Matter: Discussion and outlook

-The measurable signature of the parametric drive, i.e., the amplitude of its response, may be system-specific, and depends on the detailed character of the low-energy ordered state.
+The measurable signature of the parametric drive may be system-specific, and depends on the detailed character of the low-energy ordered state.
 In the excitonic double layer example (Sec.~\ref{sec:QHbilayer}), interlayer tunneling spectroscopy reveals clear signatures of the parametrically driven state.
-Systems with richer structure, e.g., the flat-band ``pseudo-TBG'' model we explore in Sec.~\ref{sec:TBGproxy}, has more detection possibilities, such as time-varying charge-density ordering and modulated optical responses.
+Systems with richer structure, e.g., the flat-band TBG-analog model we explore in Sec.~\ref{sec:TBGproxy}, have more detection possibilities, such as time-varying charge-density ordering and modulated optical responses.
 In all cases, however, the parametric response is always \textit{sub-harmonic} with respect to the driving frequency.
 All of our examples have $\omega_d$ corresponding to twice the frequency of the targeted collective mode, and thus the parametric response would prominently appear at a frequency (or energy corresponding to) $\omega_d/2$.

 A key result addresses the \textit{strength} of the induced parametric response.
-We find that the parametric susceptibility is intimately connected to the nature of the vacuum state and its dependence on microscopic parameters.
+We find that the parametric susceptibility is intimately connected to the nature of the vacuum state and the dependence of its properties on microscopic parameters.
 As such, parametric driving emerges as a novel probe of the {\it fidelity susceptibility} in the context of solid-state materials and devices.
-This quantity generically gets enhanced and diverges in the vicinity of quantum phase transitions, where the nature of the vacuum ground-state changes dramatically.
+This susceptibility generically gets enhanced and diverges in the vicinity of quantum phase transitions, where the wavefunction of the vacuum ground-state changes dramatically.
 Therefore, mapping the readily-implemented parametric driving response across swaths of phase space unlocks a new and complimentary way to examine quantum properties in correlated materials, detect quantum fluctuations, and discover hidden phase transitions, which may be otherwise hard to reach.